An In-depth Comparison Between A Kimono And A Yukata In Traditional Japanese Clothing

 Kimonos and yukatas are worn at different events and occasions.
 You will be able to determine whether it’s a kimono or a yukata depending on the occasion where you spot the garment.
 A kimono is reserved for formal events, including shrine ceremonies, weddings, anniversaries, Coming of Age celebrations, or graduation ceremonies.

-Yukatas are worn during summer, especially in or around ryokan and Onsen villages.
+Yukatas are worn during summer, especially in or around Ryokan and Onsen villages.
 The Japanese people wear the yukatas when attending summer matsuri or firework celebrations.
 They are also perfect for casual strolls.

 Obi